vivienbo/dns2azuredns/README.md

 ## Running the DNSSlaveServerApp

-`java -jar dnsaxfr2azuredns -`
+1. Create a configuration file based on the [example.json](conf/example.json).
+For more information check [Configuration Documentation](conf/README.md)
+2. Start the server using `java -jar dnsaxfr2azuredns.jar -c conf/settings.json`

 # Contributing details

 ## Java version and Build tools

 * Building the JAR application requires Maven 2.7+.
-* Code is designed for Java SE 21.
+* Code is designed for Java SE 21 (may look into lower versions if functional).

 ## Project Dependencies